OliBomby/trienet/README.md

 At the moment only `UkkonenTrie` implements this interface.

+## Removal

+The current implementation allows for item removal in two specific tree types: `Trie` and `UkkonenTree`.

+Please note that removing an item does **not** optimize or alter the internal tree structure.
+This limitation exists due to the complexities involved in reducing a trie tree without adversely affecting its other functionalities.

 ## Performance

 All diagrams are given in logarithmic scale on the x-axis and y-axis.